 Typically, you will be able to hold the store accountable for your injuries caused by falling products at the store.
 More often than not, negligence is to blame for this type of accident on the premises of grocery stores and other big box stores and shops.

-Depending on the circumstances in your particular accident, you may be able to file a personal injury claim against the store and/or its workers under the legal doctrine of premises liability as a result of negligent training, supervision, or vicarious liability.
+Depending on the circumstances of your particular accident, you may be able to file a personal injury claim against the store and/or its workers under the legal doctrine of premises liability as a result of negligent training, supervision, or vicarious liability.

 Injuries caused by falling objects can be severe